-In Mah v ARJ Investments Ltd, 2019 ONSC 4927, the Plaintiff, Gary Mah, was an employee of the Defendant, ARJ Investments Ltd. The Plaintiff worked in the company for four years, was 56 years old and a senior executive when his employment came to an end.
+In Mah v ARJ Investments Ltd, 2019 ONSC 4927, the Plaintiff worked for the company for four years, was 56 years old and a senior executive when his employment came to an end.

 The nature of how his employment came to an end was the crux of the issue before the Court and the parties came with two dramatically different versions of events.